PandaWood/ExceptionReporter.NET/Readme.txt

 ** Changes **
+Below are removed config items
-The config items which specificed whether or not buttons were displayed (eg Save/Print/Email/Copy) have been removed, the buttons are always shown.
+1) The config items which specificed whether or not buttons were displayed (eg Save/Print/Email/Copy) are removed - the buttons are always shown.
 "SLS_ER_PRINT_BUTTON"
 "SLS_ER_SAVE_BUTTON"
 "SLS_ER_COPY_BUTTON"
 "SLS_ER_EMAIL_BUTTON"

+2) The serial number is a left-over from when this was commercial software "SLS_ER_SERIAL_NUMBER"